yodertv/Reminders/readme.txt

 - Move DB key back to server and off the client.
 - Client sets DB.
 Query string for archive delete method to pass in the DB name.
 - (Bug#5-Fixed) Still failing on IE 9.
 IE dev tools don't help with this security error, but google did.
 Found the trick was to start the app w/ the /#/ version of the URL.
+- Explored using node as build script.
+Using commander and shelljs.

 // Known bugs next Bug#7
 (Bug#6) Invalid date on history page in IE9.